pactus-project/pactus.org/website/learn/consensus/without-delegation/index.md

 The solution we are offering in Pactus is creating a dynamic set of validators that is called _committee_.
 The size of the committee is fixed but the members of the committee change randomly.
-The number of validators outside the committee is unlimited and anyone can become a validator by staking some tokens.
+The number of validators outside the committee is unlimited and anyone can become a validator by staking some coins.
 At each block, validators start running a lottery in order to choose themselves.
 A validator can be in the committee for the next block based on his stake and his luck.
 Once a validator enters the committee, the oldest validator in the committee leaves.